Registration and refreshments

 Interviewee: Adrian Percy, Head of Research & Development, Bayer

-Workshop: Identifying the benefits and challenges of implementing an open innovation strategy
+Mini workshop: Identifying the benefits and challenges of implementing an open innovation strategy

 Synopsis: With open innovation becoming increasingly important in driving development, delegates will be invited to think about and share their experiences of open innovation and, after discussion with others in the room, come up with ideas of how to overcome typical challenges.